 - where will you be traveling?

 If you are a frequent traveler (maybe you’re working on your travel bucket list), having access to a quiet and comfortable lounge at the airport will be extra important.
 Seeing the value of a comfortable and quiet lounge to enjoy is not difficult.
-This is especially true after you’ve spent time in one of the noisy, crowded and uncomfortable public lounges!
+This is especially true after you’ve spent time pulling your wheeled backpack in one of the noisy, crowded and uncomfortable public lounges!

 Priority Pass offers 3 tiers of membership access:

-- Standard: Annual fee of $99, allows for lounge access at a cost of $32 per visit, and guest access at $32 per visit.
+- Standard: Annual priority pass fee of $99, allows for lounge access at a cost of $32 per visit, and guest access at $32 per visit.
 A savings from walk-in prices.

-- Standard Plus: Annual fee of $299, allows for 10 free visits for members, and guest access at $32.
+- Standard Plus: Annual Priority Pass cost of $299, allows for 10 free visits for members, and guest access at $32.

-Click here to apply for Priority Pass membership.
+Click here to apply for Priority Pass membership today.

-My secret for access to Priority Pass Lounges as well as many other lounges worldwide is by having an American Express Platinum Card.
-Platinum cardholders are eligible for a wide variety of benefits, including the following lounge access:
+My secret for access to premium lounges as well as many other lounges worldwide is by having an American Express Platinum Card.
+This is why many travelers know the Priority Pass Lounges at YVR as the Vancouver American Express lounge (or the American Express Lounge YVR).
+American Express Platinum cardholders are eligible for a wide variety of benefits, including the following lounge access:

-- Priority Pass membership: all cardholders may access a Priority Pass lounge at no charge, and may bring a guest at no additional charge.
+- Priority Pass Prestige membership: all cardholders may access a Priority Pass lounge at no charge, and may also bring a guest at no additional charge.
+Brilliant! this is an incredible savings.

 - Access to the Global Lounge Collection: complimentary access to a wide variety of additional airport lounges including: